 Creating a more sustainable home is not something that you can achieve overnight.
 It’s a journey, not a destination.
-It takes time to research sustainable alternatives and make changes.
+It takes time to research sustainable alternatives and make changes like adding wall beds from Silverline Systems Boise Idaho to save some room in construction.
 Having said that every switch or change you do adds up.

 Switching to Reusable Products